MAK Immigration

 Exceptions to the First-Generation Limit

-The First-Generation Limit (FGL) does not apply if a Canadian parent (or grandparent) held an overseas Crown worker position at the time of the child’s birth.
+Even under the former first-generation limit, it did not apply if a Canadian parent (or grandparent) held certain overseas Crown-service positions at the time of the child’s birth.

-This exemption covers employment with the federal public sector or the Canadian military, and even if they are not the first generation born overseas, children born under these circumstances may still be eligible for citizenship certificates.
+This exception covers service with the federal public administration or the Canadian Armed Forces, and children born in those circumstances could be eligible for citizenship certificates even if they were not the first generation born abroad.

 How to Apply for a Citizenship Certificate

-To determine whether you or your infant may be eligible, you may utilize Immigration, Refugees and Citizenship Canada’s (IRCC) online tool, “Am I a Canadian?” prior to submitting an initial application.
+To determine whether you or your child may be eligible, you can use Immigration, Refugees and Citizenship Canada’s (IRCC) online tool, “Am I a Canadian?” before submitting an application.
 The official application procedure always makes the final decision; this tool only offers preliminary guidance.

 Step 1: Get the Application Package